Lawrence's goldfinch: Range and habitat

 Lawrence's goldfinch is known for its wandering habits.
 It breeds from about Shasta County, California to northern Baja California, largely in the Coast Ranges and the foothills of the Sierra Nevada and in the Baja highlands, but also sometimes as far down as the coast; its highest breeding altitude is about 8800 ft on Mount Pinos.
 There are only a few places where it has been observed to nest annually, notably the Carmel Valley and the South Fork Kern River.
-Choice of areas in its breeding range may depend on climate through the availability of water and preferred foods.
+The choice of areas in its breeding range may depend on climate through the availability of water and preferred foods.
 Movements to the coast and upslope in the Sierras occur in drought years and movements to the edges of the range and into the Central Valley after wet years, possibly because of an increased food supply.
-It has bred a few times in Arizona.
+It has been bred a few times in Arizona.

 Most, but not always all, birds leave northern, central, and inland southern California in winter.
 They move into the coastal lowlands and into the lower parts of the southeastern California deserts, ranging irregularly (sometimes in large numbers) southeastward to northern Sonora and northwestern Chihuahua and eastward to the southern half of Arizona, southwestern New Mexico, and even the area of El Paso, Texas—roughly the Madrean Sky Islands region.
 In some winters mysteriously few birds are observed; possibly the birds are in Sonora and Chihuahua, which are poorly covered by naturalists.
 The greatest eastward irruptions often occur in wet periods and are synchronized with irruptions of other seedeating birds such as the red-breasted nuthatch, the red crossbill, and the other North American goldfinches.

 The typical nesting habitat is dry and open woods that are near both brushy areas and fields of tall annual weeds, usually within 0.5 mi of a small body of water.
 It may nest in other habitats, including rural residential areas, but not in deserts or dense forests.
 Outside the nesting season it occurs in many open habitats including deserts, suburbs, and city parks.